 Community referral programs build emotion for your brand.
 In such a program, you partner with a non-profit organization and donate a certain part of the proceeds or donate every time a customer purchases something from your business.

 A direct referral rewards program is where an existing customer helps sign up another new customer and both get a reward.
-This is by far, the most popular form of referral program.
+This is by far, the most popular form of the referral program.

 Here are examples of a direct referral program: